FelixFras/Quote-Generator/README.md

 On the bottom right it shows the number of the current quote and the number of saved quotes.

 ![alt text](/assets/image.png)

+### Usage

+The project is hosted with github pages under the following url: https://felixfras.github.io/Quote-Generator/
+The quote generator to cure boredom or to get inspired.